Ash-2025/complete_auth/Readme.md

 # Complete Authentication Project

+> **Note**: Development of this project is ongoing.
+New features, updates, and improvements are being actively added

 This project implements a complete authentication system with separate backend and frontend folders.

 ## Project Structure